gameticharles/DartFrame/doc/geoseries.md

 ```

 ### 6. `countGeometries` (Series<int>)
-Counts the number of simple geometries within each potentially multi-part geometry.
+Counts the number of simple geometries within each potentially multi-part "../docs"geometry.
 For simple geometries (Point, LineString, Polygon), this is 1.
 For MultiPoint, MultiLineString, MultiPolygon, it's the number of constituent parts.
 ```dart
 var series = GeoSeries([
   GeoJSONMultiPoint([[0,0], [1,1]]), // 2 points